-Built in 1977, by Quality Shipyards of Houma, Louisiana (hull #138) as the Gulf Whale for Gulf Mississippi Marine of Houston, Texas.
+Built in 1977, by Quality Shipyards of Houma, Louisiana (hull #138) as the Gulf Whale for Gulf Mississippi Marine Incorporated of Houston, Texas.

-She is a model bow, twin screw ABS A-1 Towing service, maltese cross classed tug.
-Powered by two EMD 12-645-E6 diesel main engines with REINTJES WAV 1850 reduction gears turning via 9(in) shafts; two 108(in) diameter by 108(in) fixed pitch five bladed stainless steel propellers mounted in kort nozzles for a rated 3,000 horsepower.
+Powered by two, EMD 12-645-E6 diesel engines.
+With REINTJES WAV 1850 reduction gears.
+Turning two, 108(in) by 108(in) fixed pitch, five bladed, stainless steel propellers, mounted in kort nozzles.
+For a rated 3,000 horsepower.

-(Captain Eric Takakjian)
+(Captain Eric Takakjian, Kyle Stubbs)